rajivranjan007/power-Bi-sky-data/README.md

 # power-Bi-sky-data

-Objective – Power BI Desktop, Cloud Service and End to End Workflow Use Case – Connecting a File using Power BI Desktop and formatting the file Source – Sky Transport
+Objective – Power BI Desktop, Cloud Service and End to End Workflow.

+Use Case – Connecting a File using Power BI Desktop and formatting the file .

+Source – Sky Transport.

-Analytics – Create a new Power BI file, and load the Excel workbook containing a list of the Transport Data Report/Dashboard – Transport Data
+Analytics – Create a new Power BI file, and load the Excel workbook .

+containing a list of the Transport Data.

+Report/Dashboard – Transport Data

 • You should hide the Category ID and Origin State.